albertoSoto/rd-magnolia-light/README.md

 ## How to install
 This is Magnolia light module project ready to use by the community.
-To install it, just save this module into your light components folder as "backoffice-light-module" to fit with magnolia needs
+To install it, just save this module into your light components folder as "backoffice-light-module" to fit with magnolia needs You can see details for the demo at [Open expo presentation](http://learning.albertosoto.es/rd2017

 ## Features